4. pyxc: Installing LLVM

 • LLVM_TARGETS_TO_BUILD - Only build for x86 and ARM (speeds up build)

-• LLVM_INCLUDE_TESTS=ON - Include lit for testing
+• LLVM_INCLUDE_TESTS=ON - Include llvm-lit for testing

 If CMake complains about missing dependencies, install them and re-run.